ACME-Climate/acme_processflow/source/configuration.rst

     * CASEID: the full name for the case.
     * YEAR: the year of the data
     * MONTH: the month for the data
-    * LOCAL_PATH: if defined, the local_path specified in the case definition (config.simulation.case)
+    * LOCAL_PATH: if defined for the case, the local_path specified in the case definition (config.simulation.case)
-    * REMOTE_PATH: if defined, the remote_path from the case definition
+    * REMOTE_PATH: if defined for the case, the remote_path from the case definition
     * START_YR: the global start_year
     * END_YR: the global end_year
     * REST_YR: the first year that restart data is available, start_year + 1